jonagitsdata/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
-How are tasks distributed?
+How are tasks distributed? **they are evenly distributed amongst the worker.py terminals.
+So with 6 tasks, and 3 worker.py files running, each will receive 2 tasks**
 Monitor the windows with at least two workers.
-Which worker gets which tasks?
+Which worker gets which tasks? **The terminal I opened first received its tasks. so the First in, First out method also works not only with messages in the queu, but worker.py files that are running and when they start**

 ## Reference